cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   ADFGVX cipher.

   Search and Replace in the text editor has been enhanced with regular expressions.
-In the hexadecimal editor only simple search is available. xxxxxxxxxxx
+  In the hexadecimal editor currently no search is available.

 - The menu structure is arranged more clearly and contains more entries.